-In the end, your ability to justify your value to the buyer determines whether or not you make a sale.
+In the end, your ability to justify value to the buyer determines whether you make a sale.

 How your brand chooses to provide value to your target audience is as important as the benefits of your offering.